adse18/cam-calc-clash/README.md

 ## Overview
 Welcome to the Arithmetic Quiz Web Application!
 This interactive app helps you test your arithmetic skills with a unique twist.
 To play, you'll need to use your webcam to hold up different objects representing answers to arithmetic questions.
 Your goal is to get as many points as possible within 60 seconds by correctly identifying the object that matches the correct answer.
+The app uses a YOLO model to detect items in the webcam video.

 ## Features
 - **Webcam Integration:** Detects objects held up in front of your webcam.